ffmpeginteropx/FFmpegInteropX/README.md

 You can use `FFmpegInteropMSS.GetMediaStreamSource()` to get the MediaStreamSource like in the original version of the library.
 But when using MediaStreamSource, you won't get subtitles.
 Subtitle support requires using the MediaPlaybackItem!

-You can add a call to `FFmpegVersionInfo.CheckRecommendedVersion()` in your app startup code.
-This will raise an exception if you are using the lib with a version lower than the recommended version.
-This can help remind you to update ffmpeg after you updated FFmpegInterop.

 Call `FrameGrabber.CreateFromStreamAsync()` to grab one or more frames from a video file.

 ## Subtitle Support